luqmansen/luqmansen.github.io/content/scratchpads/Database Pattern in Rust.md

 }
 ```

 In this code, no one is stopping you from mutating the `state` even without holding the lock.
+It relies on programmer discipline to prevent race condition.

-Rust prevents this by enforcing you to wrap your state inside a lock primitive, either it is a `Mutex` or `RwLock`
+Rust prevents this by enforcing you to wrap your state inside a lock primitive, either it is a `Mutex<T>` or `RwLock<T>` (well you can implement your own lock too, but that's for another day)

 To be continued....